qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Single Column with Placeholer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This renderer is more a demo showing how easy it can be to implement your own renderer.
-It has a limitation that i can only render input fields which do have the placeholder property.
+This renderer is more a of demo showing how easy it can be to implement your own renderer.
+It has a limitation in that it can only render input fields which have the placeholder property.
 But the result is pretty nice:

 |Placeholder Renderer|